josephreisinger/vowpal_porpoise/README.md

 ### Need more examples?

 * ```example1.py```: SimpleModel class wrapper around VP (both standard and library flavors)
-* ```example_library.py```: Demonstrates the low-level vw library wrapper, classifying lines of ``alice in wonderland'' vs ``through the looking glass''.
+* ```example_library.py```: Demonstrates the low-level vw library wrapper, classifying lines of ``alice in wonderland`` vs ``through the looking glass``.

 ## How it works

 Wraps the vw binary in a subprocess and uses stdin to push data, temporary files to pull predictions.
-Alterantively, you can use a pure api call (wrapping libvw) for prediction.
+Alternatively, you can use a pure api call (wrapping libvw) for prediction.

 ## Contact